notisalomon/notisalomon/README.md

-- 👋 Hi, I’m @notisalomon
+- 👋 Hi, I’m Labi
-- 👀 I’m interested in angular, docker and aws and am looking forward acquire new skills.
+- 👀 I’m interested in angular, docker, jenkins and aws.
 - 🌱 I’m currently learning javascript and angular.
 - 💞️ I’m looking to collaborate on applications.
 - 📫 How to reach me sulejmani.labinot@gmail.com